 - Pour batter into prepared cake pan.

-- Bake until the cake is set in the middle, 33 to 36 minutes.
-(A skewer inserted in the center of the cake should come out clean.
-In a thicker pan, like one made of glass, the cake may take an extra 3 to 5 minutes to cook all the way through.)
+- Bake until the cake is set in the middle, 27 to 30 minutes.
+(Note: In a thicker pan made of glass or ceramic, the cake may take up to an extra 5 minutes to cook all the way through.)

 - Allow cake to cool completely.